 The nurse maintains a health office where students receive first aid and temporary care for illness.
-The parent or "contact person" on the enrollment form is notified.
-If your child has a fever (temoerature over 100F), please do not send the child to school.
+The parent or "contact person" on the enrollment form is notified as needed regarding illness or injury at school.
+If your child has a fever (temperature over 100F), please do not send your child to school.

 Too sick for school?

 Your student wakes up looking flushed, feeling congested or queasy.
 Do you send your student to school?
 To make this decision a little easier keep two C’s in mind: Contagious and Comfort.

 Please keep your student home with following symptoms, which may mean that the illness is contagious: